 BAVA Vedic Astrology Courses

-- Next Beginners course starts on Thursday 5th October 2017
+- Next Beginners course starts when the Covid-19 permits.

 Fee: Membership of BAVA is included in the Beginner’s course fee of £215 per term of ten lessons.
 Exam classes cost £225 including examination fee of £75